Installing a Netris Controller¶

 OS: Linux 64-bit

-In this example my host has got a public IP address 18.104.22.168.
-While it is OK for users and nodes to refer to the Netris Controller through an IP address, I like using a DNS record (this way it will be easier to potentially move Netris Controller somewhere with a different IP address).
+In the example below, the host has a public IP address 220.127.116.11.
+While it is OK for users and nodes to refer to the Netris Controller through an IP address, it is recommended to use a DNS record (this way it will be easier to potentially move Netris Controller somewhere with a different IP address).

-Ensure that newly created domain name indeed resolves into the right IP address of the machine that you are going to install the Netris Controller.
+Ensure that newly created domain name resolves to the right IP address of the machine that will host the Netris Controller.

-Once installation process is finished you will be able to access your newly installed Netris Controller web console using netris/newNet0ps credentials.
+Once the installation process is finished, you will be able to access your newly installed Netris Controller web console using netris/newNet0ps credentials.